THE COMBATANTS: The knights get ready to swing their swords.

 The grounds open at 4pm and the parade (Festumzug) starts at 15.30.
 The arena show goes from 8pm to 10pm.
 The official program ends at midnight, but you can party on with the Barbarians’ Club if you want to stay longer.

-On Friday the 212th is the hugely popular “Gauklernacht” - Jesters’ Night which features an army of 1000+ performers as colourful as they are flexible.
+On one Thursdayor Friday there is the hugely popular "Gauklernacht" - Jesters’ Night which features an army of 1000+ performers as colourful as they are flexible.
 It goes from 6pm to 2am.
-Check out some pics here.

 The usual arena show doesn’t take place but there’s so much else going on you won’t even notice.
 Organisers call this night a “Symphony of Light and Fire”.
 Cool!